What you need to know about Reits

 2. How to buy Reits?

-This means Reits in Australia, the US and Singapore are governed by different laws and have different requirements on the amount of debt a Reit can hold, the minimum payout to unitholders as well as the number of mature properties it can have.
+This means Reits in Australia, the US and Singapore, are each governed by different laws and have to meet different requirements.
+The total amount of debt a Reit can hold, the minimum percentage of profits that must be paid to unitholders and the number of mature properties it can have will differ from country to country.

 4. Cash payouts from Reits